keitazoumana/monorepo/README.md

 ## Docs

 Our docs are hosted on Gitbooks [here](https://docs.trymito.io).
 You can see and edit the docs in the `/docs` folder, PRs greatly appreciated!
+An introduction article to Mito is hosted on Towards Data Science [here](https://towardsdatascience.com/introduction-to-mito-spreadsheet-for-data-scientists-that-also-generates-python-codes-642b4c2d7dfc)